jaronimas-codes/Quiz-quizzical-game/README.md

 - `stati/`: Directory containing static assets such as JavaScript files, CSS files, and imges.
 - `image/`: Directory containing image assets used in the applicaion.

----

-## 📄 Licnse

-This project is open-source and available under the [MIT License](LICNSE).

----

-## 🙏 Acknowledgents

-Special thanks to all contributors and the open-source community for their invaluable support and resurces.

----

-Feel free to customize this `README.md` to better fit your project's specifics and to provide additional information as needed.